 Can you spoil a baby?

 A newborn’s brain is not developed enough to understand manipulation, so when Baby cries, it is not to try to control you.
-Rather, she cries to communicate the basic needs to be held and fed, and your response to these needs is an important part of Baby’s development.
+Rather, they cry to communicate the basic needs to be held and fed, and your response to these needs is an important part of Baby’s development.
 In fact, babies that are secure in infancy develop a strong sense of self that helps them self-soothe later in life.

 - Kyla Boyse.
 “Child Development News.”
 Michigan Medicine, University of Michigan.
 University of Michigan.
 June 2007.
 Web.